quaderno/quaderno-api/source/includes/_setup.md

 We reserve the right to tune the limitations, but we promise to keep them high enough to allow a well-behaving interactive app to do it's job.

-If you exceed the limit you will receive a `HTTP 503 (Service Unavailable)`.
+If you exceed the limit you will receive a `HTTP 429 (Too Many Requests)`.

 ## Pagination